Ibrox: Dave King and his Going Concern

 To refer to the corporate entity as Rangers Football Club is to, as the club's critics see it, to concede the claims of fans at Ibrox that the current crop of boys in blue are from the same lineage as the corporate entity of that name dating back to 1872.

 That international monicker is an uncomfortable fit, because being International is what RIFC has most lacked in recent years.
-Having made it back into the premiership of Scottish football, Rangers had its first foray into European competition last year, with high hopes (the only variety the faithful will contemplate), and it bombed before the real season had even started.
+Having made it back into the premiership of Scottish football, Rangers had a foray into European competition last year, with high hopes (the only variety the faithful will contemplate), and it bombed before the real season had even started.

 That helps explain why the numbers that really mattered at the club's Annual General Meeting in Ibrox were coloured not in black or blue, but in red.